The Problem With Low Maintenance Friendships

 AdvertisementADVERTISEMENT

-There’s also the fact that many of us simply can’t afford to see our friends due to shrinking public space and the commodification of our leisure time.
-In the UK, the cost of living crisis has made hanging out a luxury — so it’s unsurprising, then, that people are keeping their IRL socializing to a minimum.
+There’s also the fact that many of us simply can’t afford to see our friends, due to shrinking public space and the commodification of our leisure time.
+The cost of living crisis has made hanging out a luxury — so it’s unsurprising, then, that people are keeping their IRL socialising to a minimum.
 As Liming speculates, “I think [lack of money] pushes us in some ways to rely on these low-maintenance methods — such as using our phones to maintain our relationships — because there's a low cost of entry to doing that.”

-But these online check ins aren’t necessarily a good substitute for meeting up in person — in fact, they can leave us feeling more lonely.
-“There’s a multiplicity of connections all over the place,” says Liming, “but many of those connections fail to reach very deeply.”
-Liming thinks that the key to reviving our friendships is “unstructured hangouts,” which involve spending idle time with our friends with no agenda.
-This could help us to see spending time with friends as something that doesn’t need to be expensive, effortful, or stealing time away from the calendar, but something that can fit into and enrich our lives organically.

-We wouldn’t apply the term low-maintenance to a romantic relationship, so it’s worth asking why we see friendship through this lens.
-“With friendship we have this assumption that they’ll always be there, so they shouldn’t require maintenance,” says Bayard Jackson.
-“People need to be aware of the physical, emotional, and mental benefits of friendship.
-It’s hard to prioritize something that you don’t recognize the full value of.”